-Under the Special Educational Needs and Disability (SEND) Code of Practice (SEND code of practice: 0 to 25 years - GOV.UK), 'long-term' is defined as a 'year or more' and 'substantial' is defined as 'more than minor or trivial'.
+Under the Special Educational Needs and Disability (SEND) Code of Practice. 'long-term' is defined as a 'year or more' and 'substantial' is defined as 'more than minor or trivial'.
 The definition includes sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy and cancer.